miayam/learn-css/008 Layout/README.md

 }
 ```
 It's an `inline` element on steroid.
 It respects `margin` and `padding`
-but sits next to each other horizontally like an `inline`.
+but sits next to each other horizontally.
 Pretty neat!

 ### Floats
 ```css